loopinf/GSPHAR/analysis/custom_loss_functions_for_volatility_jumps.md

 3. The weighted MSE and hybrid models show intermediate behavior
 4. All custom loss models better capture the magnitude of large jumps compared to the standard MSE model

+To facilitate direct comparison between all models for each market index, we created comprehensive visualization plots using the `compare_all_models.py` script.
+These plots show:

+1. All four models (Standard MSE, Asymmetric MSE, Hybrid Loss, and Weighted MSE) in a single plot for each market index
+2. Performance across the entire test period in the top panel
+3. Focused view of large jump events in the bottom panel
+4. MAE metrics for large jumps with percentage improvements relative to the standard MSE model
+5. Color-coded lines for easy visual differentiation between models (blue for Standard MSE, red for Asymmetric MSE, green for Hybrid Loss, and purple for Weighted MSE)

+These visualizations make it easier to compare how each model performs on the same market index, particularly during large volatility events.

 ## Key Findings

 1. **Trade-off between overall accuracy and large jump accuracy**: